kcmw3e/rirekisho/src/education.typ

 // left-aligned, and everything right of it will be right-aligned.
 //
 // # Parameters
-// - `experience`: `dictionary`
+// - `education`: `dictionary`
-//     The experience to show, which should formatted like the one returned from
+//     The education to show, which should formatted like the one returned from
-//     `Education-experience`.
+//     `Education`.
 // - `date-format`: `str` | `none`
 //     The format string passed to `datetime.display`.
 If `none`, the format is
 //     simply the name of the month followed by the year.